kinners00/bolt/documentation/bolt_examples.md

 You should get the following output:

 ```
-Started on x.x.x.x...
+Started on win1.classroom.puppet.com...
-Started on localhost...
+Started on win2.classroom.puppet.com...
-Finished on localhost:
+Finished on win1.classroom.puppet.com:
   STDOUT:
     hi
-Finished on 0.0.0.0:
+Finished on win2.classroom.puppet.com:
   STDOUT:
     hi
-Finished on 127.0.0.1:
-  STDOUT:
-    hi
-Successful on 3 targets: 0.0.0.0:20022,localhost
+Successful on 2 targets: win1.classroom.puppet.com,win2.classroom.puppet.com
-Ran on 3 targets in 0.20 seconds
+Ran on 2 targets in 1.11 seconds
 ```

-### 2. Download the Chocolatey module
+### 3. Download and install the Chocolatey module

 Bolt uses a [Puppetfile](https://puppet.com/docs/pe/latest/puppetfile.html) to install module content from the Forge.
 A `Puppetfile` is a formatted text file that specifies the modules and data you want in each environment.

 1. Create a file named `Puppetfile` in the project directory, with the modules needed for this example:

 ```
-mod 'puppetlabs-chocolatey', '4.1.0'
+mod 'puppetlabs-chocolatey', '5.0.2'
-mod 'puppetlabs-stdlib', '4.13.1'
+mod 'puppetlabs-stdlib', '6.3.0'
-mod 'puppetlabs-powershell', '2.3.0'
+mod 'puppetlabs-powershell', '3.0.1'
-mod 'puppetlabs-registry', '2.1.0'
+mod 'puppetlabs-registry', '3.1.0'
+mod 'puppetlabs-pwshlib', '0.4.1'
  ```

 Note that you can install modules from a number of different sources.
 For more information, see the [Puppetfile README](https://github.com/puppetlabs/r10k/blob/master/doc/puppetfile.mkd#examples).

-1. From inside the project directory, install the required modules:
+2. Run this command from inside the project directory to install the required modules:

 ```
 bolt puppetfile install